Lochy2000/MineSweeper-test/README.md

 -   Programming language was Python.

 -   I used the following Libraries:
+    Random - Build bomb locations.
+    Colorama - for board colour.
+    re - used for validation of flag and numbers.

 -   Github was used to store the repository for submission.